bitrise-io/devcenter/_articles/reviews/device-testing-for-android-draft.md

 * logs
 * files

-Here is a screenshot of a successful robo test, where robo test could get all the way to `My application` by populating the `email` and `password` fields with the pre-defined directives.
+Here is a screenshot of a successful robo test, where robo test got all the way through to `My application` by populating the `email` and `password` fields first with the pre-defined directives.

 ![](/img/successful-robo-test.jpg)